 Full educational evaluations, dyslexia screenings, partial testing

 Our evaluations are very in depth and comprehensive.
 The evaluation can last 2-4 hours depending on the needs of the individual.
 As part of the cost of the evaluation, you will receive a comprehensive report and a 1 hour meeting to review the results and determine what are the best next steps.
-This meeting can be held with Melissa Hannah, who does our evaluations, and the parent's/guardian or Melissa will meet with the parents/guardians and the individual teachers and interventionists.

 There are many factors that contribute to a child becoming a reader.
 Some of those factors we cannot control.
 HOWEVER, when a child is at school there are countless hours of opportunity to make EVERY CHILD a reader.
 For those that are struggling there is a reason why and the only way to determine what that is interfering a comprehensive evaluation is needed.
 Without an in depth assessment of all the skills needed to read, the factors are really just opinion, assumptions, and excuses.
 Help every child be free.
 Find out precisely what is interfering with his or her success, then systematically provide intervention and instruction supported by the science of reading.
 Until this becomes the norm, we will continue to have very high illiteracy rates!
 UNLOCK A CHILD'S POTENTIAL....a comprehensive evaluation will tell you how!!!